axisgroup/qExt/README.md

 ### Server
 1. Run `qext --create-extension [name] --install` to create a new extension project in your working directory and install all dependencies
 2. Once installation completes, change your working directory to the project directory that was just created
-3. Update `server.host` property value to the hostname of your Sense Server and the `server.headers.hdr-usr` property value to the domain and username of a Qlik Sense admin account
+3. Update `server.host`/`server.port` property values to the hostname/port of your Sense Server.
+If you Sense Server is running on port 80, leave as `null`
+4. Update the `server.headers.hdr-usr` property value to the domain and username of a Qlik Sense admin account
-4. Run `npm run watch-webpack-deploy-server` to start watching and deploying your source files every time an edit is made
+5. Run `npm run watch-webpack-deploy-server` to start watching and deploying your source files every time an edit is made

 ### Desktop